This page describes the healthcare system in Sweden and what applies to you as an international student if you need to seek healthcare in Sweden.

 Medical care is handled mainly through local health centres (vårdcentral in Swedish).
 At a local health centre, you can receive healthcare for medical problems and illnesses that are non-urgent and not life-threatening.
 The local health centre is where most people see a general practitioner who can refer the patient to a specialist if necessary.

-Health centres are open daytime weekdays for advice and visits, and some are open in the evening.
+Health centres are open during the daytime on weekdays for advice and visits, and some are open in the evening.
 Book an appointment by calling the reception.
 You may have to leave your number on an automatic voicemail, and they will call you back.
 Some facilities accept drop-in visits for minor injuries.

 Find a healthcare centre near you (link only available in Swedish)